 The 3Ps of sustainability – People, Planet, and Profit – enable a company to harness its complete potential and add real value to its business.
 In a post-COVID world, companies are quickly responding to the need for a greener, renewable and sustainable business strategy which can withstand unforeseen circumstances.
 Companies have to adapt a perspective where they prioritize multiple stakeholders rather than focusing on only bringing in revenue.
 In this series, we will discuss the ‘Planet’ aspect of the Triple Bottom Line and what it means for a company’s transition to sustainability.

 When it comes to corporate sustainability, company directors and investors are aware of the pressure that consumers are putting on them to be more conscious.
 The ecological pillar compels them to be accountable and understand that they have to abide by certain rules and regulations concerning environmental issues.
-This also means that companies come under the close scrutiny of governments who are responsible for implementing policies which focus on environmental developments.
+This also means that companies come under the close scrutiny of governments responsible for implementing policies which focus on environmental developments.
 The UN has set up Sustainable Development Goals which address specific environmental concerns, such as:

 Companies are expected to abide by these concerns and to work towards improving on them.